 (d) Either (i) depict all improvements located on all parcels of Leased Property directly affected by the replat, or (ii) be submitted along with a separate, current Improvement Survey of all parcels of Leased Property directly affected by the replat; and

-13.2 The District's approval of a replat shall be conditioned on the execution of the District's standard replat lease amendment by all Lessees of Leased Property affected by such replat.
+14.2 The District\'s approval of a replat shall be conditioned on the execution of the District\'s standard replat lease amendment by all Lessees of Leased Property affected by such replat.

-13.8 A list and description of all control points and benchmarks available on the District’s website.
+14.8 A list and description of all control points and benchmarks are available on the District’s website at www.fcwd.com.
 New GPS monumentation is not a requirement for submitting a plat.
 All horizontal distances are NAD 83 and vertical elevations are to be based on North American Datum (NAD 27).

-13.9 An electronic version of the final plat is required at the time the recorded plat is returned to the District.
+14.9 An electronic version of the final plat is required at the time the recorded plat is returned to the District.
 The electronic file must be a “.dwg” file composed in any version of AutoCAD.
-The electronic version must be submitted on CDROM or by USB flash drive.
+The electronic version must be submitted on CDROM, by USB flash drive, or by electronic mail.
 If any revisions are made to the final plat, an updated electronic copy of the final plat must be forwarded.

-ARTICLE XIV : CONSTRUCTION ON DISTRICT PROPERTY 14.1 Except as otherwise specifically provided in this Article, a permit shall be required for the construction, improvement or replacement of any building, structure or improvement on District Property.
+ARTICLE XV : CONSTRUCTION ON DISTRICT PROPERTY15.1 Except as otherwise specifically provided in this Article, a permit shall be required for the construction, improvement or replacement of any building, structure or improvement on District Property.
 No construction activity associated with such construction, improvement or replacement may commence until the District has approved the permit and issued an authorization to construct.

 (a) The Repair of any existing permitted structure;